harubi/alraedah/README.md

 2. JSON iterative and lazy-evaluation can give us a huge performance boost, but due to time constraints, I haven't implemented a solution yet.
 3. JSON validation needs some work, like checking if the incoming JSON follows the schema defined in the assessment.
 We can do that using `jsonschema` library.
-4. Unit tests, are unfortunately not yet done due to time constraints.
+4. Unit tests are unfortunately not yet done due to time constraints.
-5. We return the results in console 🤨.
+5. We return the results in the console 🤨.
 Sorry, I wanted to implement part two first.

 ##### Ahmed Aloufi.